 - Proximity, where you live.

-2017–2018 admission arrangements (1MB pdf) – details of the criteria, how they are applied and which schools they apply to.
+2019-2020 admission arrangements for primary and secondary schools (422kb pdf) details of the criteria, how they're applied and which schools they apply to.

 For other types of schools for example, voluntary aided schools, foundation schools and academies, each governing body has its own admissions policy so you'll need to check with the individual schools.